bfemiano/song_plays_workshop_tutorial/VM_Setup.md

 config.ssh.password="password"
 ```

-4. `vagrant up`
+6. `vagrant up`
-5. `vagrant ssh`
+7. `vagrant ssh`

 ## File mount point.
-Files placed in the same directory as the Vagrantfile will appear on the Guest OS under the location `/vagrant`
+Files placed in the same directory as the Vagrantfile will appear on in the VM under the mount `/vagrant`

 ## To ssh into vagrant box without vagrant ssh
 `ssh student@127.0.0.1 -p 2222`

-## To move data into the vagrant box:
+## Alternative methods to move data into the vagrant box:
-`scp -P 2222 -r some_dir student@127.0.0.1:./some_dir`
+Method 1 scp. `scp -P 2222 -r some_dir student@127.0.0.1:./some_dir`

-or
+Method 2 rsync. `rsync -e "ssh -p 2222" -av some_file.ext student@127.0.0.1:.`

-`rsync -e "ssh -p 2222" -av some_file.ext student@127.0.0.1:.`
+Using the VM `/vagrant` mount is by far the easiest method.